SNIPPET LESSON PLAN FOR:

 A useful analogy would be the heat felt around a fire.
 The larger the fire the stronger the heat, and it will feel hotter near the fire than further away.

 Normally if a spaceship feels pulled towards an attracting object like a planet or a star, it can be accelerated to move away from the pulling object.
-But if the object is very large there is a distance from the surface below which the maximum force created by the engines of the spaceship will not be enough to escape the attraction.
+But if the object is very large there is a distance from the surface below which the maximum speed of the spaceship will not be enough to escape the attraction.

 Let us think of the attraction of the Earth.
 A stone thrown upwards with our bare hands will always fall back down.
-We will never be able to throw it with enough force that it will escape into space.
-So, what is it that objects need to escape from the surface of the Earth, for example, rockets?
+We will never be able to give it enough speed so that it will escape into space.
+So, what is it that objects need to escape from the surface of the Earth?
 Let us consider objects we know that actually manage to escape from the Earth's gravitational pull: rockets.
-So what do rockets need to escape from There needs to be sufficient upward thrust to counteract the pull of gravity.
-Put in other words, the rocket needs to reach a certain speed.
-Anything reaching that certain speed (the amount of force to counteract the force of gravity) will be able to travel into outer space.
+To escape from the Earth the rocket needs to reach a certain speed.
+Anything reaching that certain speed will be able to travel into outer space (be it a rocket or a stone).
 This speed, called the escape velocity, is 11.2 kilometers per second or 25,950 miles per hour at the surface of the Earth, decreasing with distance from the Earth.

 Now let us think back and see if we can find anything else that is able to escape the gravitational pull of the Earth.
 Yes, there is something else that can travel into space: light.
 We know it because when seen from space the Earth shines, reflecting the light from the sun.
 See for example the unique photograph taken by the space probe Voyager II when it was pointed back at the Earth to take a final farewell picture.
 It was the first photograph taken where both the Earth and the Moon appear together as seen from a distance.
 It can be viewed together with more recent ones at Photos of the Earth and Moon – From Other Worlds.